plum-umd/bibifi-code/bibifi-runner/README.md

 A team can only run one test at a time.
 `runner` will also run the scorer when necessary.
 The contest url is the unique url identifier for the contest.
-Database settings are loaded from `/fs/mc2-application/config/postgresql.yml`.
+Database settings are loaded from `../config/postgresql.yml`.
-AWS settings are laoded from `/fs/mc2-application/config/aws.yml`.
+Cloud (Docker/AWS) settings are laoded from `../config/cloud.yml`.